2025 SCHEDULE

 7:00 PM (Doors open at 6:00 PM)

 Connect with our histories, our ancestry, and Moanan virtuosity.
-Poetry Reading and special performance of Dan Taulapapa McMullin’s Auē Away, classical selections by TJ Keanu Tario, a Hawaiian Piano virtuoso, and a world premiere of Dance Suite from Lili’u, a collaboration between Grammy nominated, Hawaiian composer Leilehua Lanzilotti and acclaimed Ta’ata Moana Nui choreographer Anthony Aiu.
+Poetry Reading and special performance of Dan Taulapapa McMullin’s Auē Away, musical selections by TJ Keanu Tario, Hawaiian Piano virtuoso, and a world premiere of Dance Suite from Lili’u, a collaboration between Grammy nominated composer Leilehua Lanzilotti and acclaimed choreographer Anthony Aiu.
 The suite includes a libretto translated into `Olelo Hawaii by Kahanuola Solatorio, clothing designs by Manaola Yap, and Te Ao Mana dancers.
+Lili’u Opera is supported in part by a Native Arts + Cultures Foundation SHIFT Grant.

 Following the performances, there will be a short Q & A with the artists.